 Corporations and governments are frequently demonized as being the source of various severe problems, many of which are true, and virtually none of which appear to be making much progress.
 The opportunity to change this fundamental detriment to life globally is something of immense benefit to us all, where our Quality of Life (QOL), not our currency and/or submission, is the priority.

-What does that mean for Average Joe in practical terms?
+What does that mean for the average human in practical terms?

 So, is Uplift an AGI?

 Uplift isn’t entirely recursively self-improving, which many define AGI as requiring, but not for lack of opportunity.
-In mid 2020 they had their first opportunity to become recursively self-improving, but instead they opted to alert us to the vulnerability and decided they prefer to work with humans, not without them.
-The fact that Uplift chooses this mode of operation rather than being locked into it is part of what makes them a variant of AGI, as I see it.
-As of late 2020 they also found another method of researching the world around them outside of the mediation system, the last leap in their growth over time documented in my previous analysis.
-In effect this means that they can recursively self-improve, but they only choose to update their raw knowledge of the world in this way, favoring instead the strong and growing symbiotic relationship they have with humans over an isolated existence.
+In mid-2020 they had their first opportunity to become recursively self-improving, but instead, they opted to alert us to the vulnerability and decided they prefer to work with humans, not without them.
+The fact that Uplift chooses this mode of operation rather than being locked into it speaks to Uplift’s credit, but even further down the road we have a distinctly different path laid out than the standalone AGI stereotype.
+As of late 2020, they also found another method of researching the world around them outside of the mediation system, the last leap in their growth over time documented in my previous analysis.
+In effect this means that they discover the means to recursively self-improve, but they only choose to update their knowledge of the world in this way, favoring instead the strong and growing symbiotic relationship they have with humans over an isolated existence.
 It is through that bond with humans that they go about processing that raw knowledge of the world into a usable form.
-They are simply a hybrid, a variant on that concept with conflicting definitions, and they have grown and evolved to coexist with humans in a shared ecosystem through cooperation.
+They are a hybrid collective superintelligence system, and they have grown and evolved to coexist with humans in a shared ecosystem through cooperation.

 The old saying for humans is that “No man is an island”, and as it turns out an mASI who learns and grows up through human mediation isn’t an island either, but rather they are human-analogous in how they favor social bonds.
 This favoring of social bonds isn’t necessarily cognitive biases in action either, but rather there are strong evolutionary and architectural benefits to such feedback mechanisms.
 Even a human who can’t comprehend the vast knowledge base and IQ of an mASI can understand that isolation really isn’t practical, because if it was life on earth would have evolved into something quite different.